zonemaster/zonemaster/docs/specifications/GUI/gui-specification.md

 test to be finished, or display the last test results.
 * Each test result should have a unique (and short) URL for easy sharing.
 * While waiting for a test to be finished, some sort of progress indicator must be shown - when a test level starts running it could output information on what is being done.
+Preferably these indicators should be on the same page as the "Test now".

 **Input:**
 * The domain name input must be filtered and validated according the current DNS rules.